-Are there times when a Slurry TBM has an advantage over an NCP-TBM in rock?
+Are there times when Slurry tunneling has advantages over NCP tunneling in rock?
 Yes.
 Rock properties can drive the decision: Some rock formations are very difficult or nearly impossible to grout, and therefore the success of pre-excavation grouting will not be a given.
 If significant water inflows are predicted and the rock will not readily take common grouting material, or chemical grouting is not an approved option, a slurry machine is the logical TBM selection.